ThomasWaldmann/argparse/doc/source/ArgumentParser.rst

 .. class:: ArgumentParser([description], [epilog], [prog], [usage], [version], [add_help], [argument_default], [parents], [prefix_chars], [conflict_handler], [formatter_class])

-   Create a new :class:ArgumentParser object.
+   Create a new :class:`ArgumentParser` object.
 Each parameter has its own more detailed description below, but in short they are:

    * description_ - Text to display before the argument help.
    * epilog_ - Text to display after the argument help.